ChrisDavid2/gpds2/docs/problems/two-classifications.md

 | Train     | 3199 | 3272 | **6471**|
 | Test      | 800 | 828 | **1628** |

-We created the model using fastai libraries that use Pytorch.
+We created the model using [fastai2](https://docs.fast.ai/) libraries that use Pytorch.
 Fastai allows the creation and testing of neural network models fastly because it abstracts various complexities from Pytorch.
 The definition of the neural network model is done in the creation of the dataloader, as shown below:

 ```python
   dls_train = ImageDataLoaders.from_df(pd_train, path=path,valid_col='is_valid', seed=42,label_col=1)
   learn = cnn_learner(dls_train, resnet34, metrics=error_rate)
 ```
-Other available models can be used or can be found [here](https://github.com/fastai/fastai2/blob/master/fastai2/vision/models/__init__.py).
+Other available fastai models can be used or can be found [here](https://github.com/fastai/fastai2/blob/master/fastai2/vision/models/__init__.py).

 ## 4. RESULTS